jyothimalla/PatientReadmission/README.md

-# Predictive Modellign for Patient Re admission - Long Stay Prediction
+# Predictive Modelling for Patient Re admission - Long Stay Prediction
-Predictive Modelling for Patient Readmission by extracting extragranularity data from clinical notes This project performs analysis on clinical notes data.
+Predictive Modelling for Patient Readmission by extraction and analysis of High-granularity data from notes.
+This project performs analysis on clinical notes data.

 You can find the code and dataset on GitHub: [GitHub Repository Link](https://github.com/Jyotheekiran/Patient-Readmission/)